Towards Intelligent Control of MeV Electrons and Protons from kHz Repetition Rate Ultra-Intense Laser Interactions: Experimental Setup

 As discussed in \citet{Feister_etal2023}, state of the art high-repetition-rate ultra-intense laser facilities are moving to a ``distributed network control system" \cite{Ge_etal2017} model where instruments are wired to a network via gigabit ethernet and data is sent in packets via a network protocol.
 As discussed in \citet{Feister_etal2023}, a framework called the Experimental Physics Industrial Control System (EPICS) is designed to interface with control devices (pumps, sensors, valves, etc.) on this distributed network control system.
 With the release of EPICS v7 and the pVAccess network protocol, this framework is very well suited for high repetition rate laser experiments.

 Our laser system is notable in that the control and data acquisition is a hybrid system that includes both EPICS-based controls and direct-connection controls.
 Fig.~\ref{fig:EPICS} shows a high level overview of this system.
 Originally the laser system operated purely with controls based on direct connection between the user interface computer and the device.
-This interface was limiting to our data acquisition needs, so we migrated the high data throughput instruments and important target and laser controls to EPICS.
+This interface was limiting to our data acquisition needs.
+Our system was running with LabView in a synchronous manner and parameters could not be changed until all the data was saved.
+Firmware and software changes along with the introduction of EPICS allowed for the use of a common shot count across all data devices, which allows for asynchronous operation and data collection with the ability to combine the data for analysis with the common shot count.
+This improvement allows parameters to vary during an experiment while we know what changes correspond to different electron and ion spectra.
+We migrated important instruments and target and laser controls to EPICS.
 In this way, our laser system is an interesting example of modernizing a data acquisition and laser control system without completely re-designing it from the ground up.
 This hybrid approach provides two different ways to control and interface with the EPICS devices.
 This control is possible because LabView can be configured to send commands over EPICS and receive the data, or python scripts running independently of LabView can execute these commands.
 The former is useful for adjusting experimental conditions by hand while the latter is useful for allowing machine learning algorithms to direct the laser system to new parameters to explore as we will demonstrate in the next section.

 The instruments and controls that were migrated to EPICS include Thorlabs DET10A and DET100A diodes that measure the main pulse and pre-pulse energy at a kHz rate, a magnetic electron/ion spectrometer that was used in earlier experiments (e.g. \cite{Feister_etal2017,Morrison_etal2018}), a Newport XPS-Q8 8-axis universal controller and driver, a Newport CONEX-URS50BCC motorized rotation stage, and Lin Engineering's R256 and R365 stepper motor drivers.
 With the exception of the spectrometer, all control and data acquisition devices are connected to commercially available BeagleBone Black microcontrollers which are responsible for either data acquisition or serving as an EPICS interface between the instrument and the network.
 For simplicity, all EPICS devices were set up using the StreamDevice module from EPICS v7 \cite{streamdevice_2024}.
 This method was selected because StreamDevice is a generic communication interface for serial line, IEEE-488, and telnet-like TCP/IP communications, which allowed us to use it for multiple devices and greatly reduced the complexity and development time when integrating EPICS into our existing lab setup.